d4rkr00t/evo/README.md

     - [ ] check that command exist
 - [ ] Accumulate errors and print them at the end
 - [ ] Replace task runner output with a spinner
+- [ ] FileSystem module
+  - [ ] In memory cache of file checksums, update only when update time of a file changed
+    - [ ] Preserve cache on disk
+  - [ ] Add / remove files from cache
+  - [ ] Error handling
+- [ ] Refactor task runner
 - [ ] Different info
   - [x] Show what's included in hash for a workspace – `evo show-hash pkg-a`
   - [x] Show all rules for a WS with overrides – `evo show-rules pkg-a`